Competition & Selection

 - Ability of the supervising agencies abroad to arrange/confirm supervision and facilitate research clearance, if necessary.

-Note: It is the policy of the Fulbright Foreign Scholarship Board that reasons for non-recommendation and non-selection of candidates not be given.
+Note: It is the policy of the Fulbright Foreign Scholarship Board that reasons for non-recommendation and non-selection of applications are not given.

 After the national deadline, submitted applications move through the following stages of the selection process:

-- Technical Review: All applications are screened for eligibility and completeness by IIE staff before being moved forward to the National Screening Committee.
+- October: All applications are screened in a technical review process for eligibility and completeness by IIE staff before being moved forward to the National Screening Committee.
+Application that are deemed ineligible or do not meet the award requirements for their host country are not moved forward in the selection process.

-- National Screening Committee (NSC): In November and December, applications are reviewed by National Screening Committee panels.
+- November - December: Applications are reviewed by National Screening Committee panels.
 Reviewers on the NSC are full-time faculty members of U.S. institutions who have discipline or region-specific experience.
-Reviewers read and rate applications ahead of a full-day meeting, where they discuss applications and make recommendations of candidates for further consideration.
+Reviewers read and rate applications and make recommendations for further consideration by the host country.

 The following apply to all types of Fulbright U.S. Student Awards: